lacker/lacker.github.io/_posts/2022-05-04-a-math-ai-minisurvey.markdown

 own.

-Still, if you can only search for 128 steps, there are single Lean tactics that are fewer Metamath steps than that.
+Still, if you can only search for 128 steps, there are single Lean tactics that will expand to more Metamath steps than that.

 ## [Polu 2022](https://openai.com/blog/formal-math/)